Se Habla Español | Available 24/7

 Even if you are granted bail after a bench warrant, you’ll still need to appear before the judge to resolve the reason why the bench warrant was issued.
 The only difference is that you do not have to remain in police custody while you wait for a decision on your case.

-When you appear in court, the judge may ask questions to determine if you had a good reason for your actions, disobeying the court’s rules or orders.
-What qualifies as a “good reason” would depend on the circumstances of your case.
-For example, if a bench warrant was issued because you failed to appear in court, and you can establish that you were in an accident and sustained injuries that prevented you from attending court, that would likely be accepted as a good reason.
+For example, if a bench warrant were issued because you failed to appear in court, and you can establish that you were in an accident and sustained injuries that prevented you from attending court, that would likely be accepted as a good reason.

 As such, you must prepare to defend yourself diligently and show the court that you had no intention of undermining its authority.
+An experienced criminal defense attorney will help you present your case in the best light possible and increase your chances of a favorable outcome.

 Bench warrants in Illinois don’t expire.
 They remain active until they are executed or the issuing judge cancels them.
 Therefore, if you’re aware or suspect that there’s an outstanding bench warrant against you, you need to take steps to resolve the issue immediately.
+Here are some steps to consider:

 If you are already facing criminal charges, there’s a chance that an outstanding bench warrant could increase the severity of your charges.
 It could also make the judge less lenient when deciding on the punishment if you’re found guilty of the original charges.

 An Experienced Criminal Defense Lawyer can defend you throughout your trial and fight to ensure your freedom regardless of the bench warrant’s impact (if any).
+They can also assist you in resolving your bench warrant issue and minimizing its effect on your case.
+It’s crucial to seek legal help as soon as possible to avoid additional penalties or negative repercussions.

 A bench warrant is as effective as an arrest or search warrant and should never be ignored.
 If one has been issued against you, it is essential to take appropriate action to address the warrant and avoid further legal complications.

 At Hirsch Law Group, we understand the consequences of an outstanding bench warrant in Illinois.
-With our experience, we can provide the legal counsel and guidance you need to resolve the situation and avoid the harsh penalties associated with Illinois warrants.
+With our experience, we can provide the legal representation and guidance you need to resolve the situation and avoid the harsh penalties associated with Illinois warrants.

 Our fierce Chicago Felony Lawyer can also represent you if you are facing felony or criminal charges in Illinois and work to ensure a positive outcome in your case.